mportuesisf/readassist/README.md

 # ReadAssist

-A Python webapp to query cloud AI for information on words, from a Kobo e-reader device
+A Python webapp to query cloud AI for information on words, from a Kobo e-reader device.

+It can ask a remote AI to define a word and provide information on etymology, usage, idioms and other kinds of infromation that a human studying the language might need to know to understand and memorize the word.

+The webapp is designed to be invoked from a Kobo e-reader device via Patrick Gaskin's [NickelMenu](https://github.com/pgaskin/NickelMenu) utility, which can customize the Kobo user interface, adding custom menu options and commands.

 ### Requirements

-* AI backend (Ollama)
+* AI backend either local or cloud-based (Ollama)
 * Web server capable of hosting a Python webapp
 * Kobo e-reader device

 ### Installation/Configuration

 XXX setup instructions go here

 #### Webserver Host